 With QuickTime recording, capturing audio relies heavily on the functionality of your microphone.
 However, if your Mac's microphone is working correctly, but you still encounter no sound in your recordings, several potential reasons may be at play:

 Determining the exact reason for the lack of sound in QuickTime recordings can be complicated.
-Thus, the best approach is to try different methods one-by-one to effectively troubleshoot the issue.
+However, the most widespread reason remains the lagging music reproducing app itself, so the best approach is to update it to troubleshoot the issue, and our Update Tracker tool will help you with this task.

 How to get sound on QuickTime screen recording